Deep-MI/FastSurfer/Docker/README.md

 * `--user $(id -u):$(id -g)`: This part automatically runs the container with your group- (id -g) and user-id (id -u).
 All generated files will then belong to the specified user.
 Without the flag, the docker container will be run as root which is strongly discouraged.

 ##### FastSurfer Flags:
 * The `--fs_license` points to your FreeSurfer license which needs to be available on your computer in the my_fs_license_dir that was mapped above.
-In order to run the surface module (alone or in the full pipeline), you need a valid FreeSurfer license (either from your local FreeSurfer installation or from the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html)).
+* The `--t1` points to the t1-weighted MRI image to analyse (full path, with mounted name inside docker: /home/user/my_mri_data => /data)
+* The `--sid` is the subject ID name (output folder name)
+* The `--sd` points to the output directory (its mounted name inside docker: /home/user/my_fastsurfer_analysis => /output)
+* The `--parallel` activates processing left and right hemisphere in parallel

-Note, that the paths following `--fs_license`, `--t1`, and `--sd` are inside the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.
+Note, that the paths following `--fs_license`, `--t1`, and `--sd` are __inside__ the container, not global paths on your system, so they should point to the places where you mapped these paths above with the `-v` arguments.

 A directory with the name as specified in `--sid` (here subjectX) will be created in the output directory (specified via `--sd`).
 So in this example output will be written to /home/user/my_fastsurfer_analysis/subjectX/ .
 Make sure the output directory is empty, to avoid overwriting existing files.

-All other flags are identical to the ones explained on the main page [README](../README.md).
+All other available flags are identical to the ones explained on the main page [README](../README.md).

 # FastSurfer Docker Image Creation